ribtoks/yannpp/README.md

 C++ code in the repo is simple enough to work in Windows/Mac/Linux.
 You can use CMake to compile it (check out `.travis.yml` or `appveyor.yml` to see how it's done in Linux or Windows).

 In order to use MNIST data you will need to unzip archives in the `data/` directory first.
+Also compiled executable accepts path to this `data/` directory as first command line argument.

 # See
 Main learning loop (as defined in `network2_t::backpropagate()`) looks like this: